MaterializeInc/materialize/src/lowertest/README.md

 `<the_arg>`, passing in the specification in the manner described above saves you from having to implement both syntaxes in `override_syntax`.

+The trait has a second method `reverse_syntax_override` to convert from JSON to the extended syntax.
+See [#roundtrip] for more details.

 ### Supported types

 * Enums